open-telemetry/opamp-spec/specification.md

         └────────────\ \────────┘                        └──────────────┘
 ```

-Typically a single Server accepts WebSocket connections from many Agents.
-Agents
-are identified by self-assigned or Server-assigned globally unique instance
-identifiers (or instance_uid for short).
-The instance_uid is recorded in each
-message sent from the Agent to the Server and from the Server to the Agent.

-The default URL path for the initial WebSocket's HTTP connection is /v1/opamp.
-The URL path MAY be configurable on the Agent and on the Server.

-OpAMP is an asynchronous, full-duplex message exchange protocol.
+OpAMP over WebSocket is an asynchronous, full-duplex message exchange protocol.
 The order and
-sequence of messages exchanged by the Agent and the Server is defined for each
+sequence of messages exchanged by the OpAMP Client and the Server is defined for each
 particular capability in the corresponding section of this specification.

 The sequence is normally started by an initiating message triggered by some
 external event.
 For example after the connection is established the Client sends
-a AgentToServer message.
+an AgentToServer message.
 In this case the "connection established" is the
 triggering event and the AgentToServer is the initiating message.

 Both the Client and the Server may begin a sequence by sending an initiating